fyrkov/refcards/AWS/LoadBalancers.md

 ~~Listener rules work only for traffic/port pair.~~  what about more complex listener rules??

-NLB does not have attached SGs and therefore EC2 SGs need to allow not by SG but by IP ranges (NLB is transparent for EC2s)
+:exclamation: NLB does not have attached SGs!\
+Therefore EC2 SGs need to allow not by SG but by IP ranges (NLB is transparent for EC2s).\
+Also blocking traffic at NLB level is not possible (unlike ALB), only NACL and EC2 SGs left.

 NLB can target:
 * Instance Id